 This is the best plan to follow when you are faced with the need for a checking account (the bank needs a federal tax number and your chartered partner doesn’t feel they can help you accomplish the task).
 What follows are specific instructions for units (Packs, Troops, Posts) to complete IRS form SS-4 as of 2004 (Application for Employer Identification Number (EIN)).
 Since 2004 the IRS online application process has become more complicated.
 The responses listed below no longer match up line for line, but do provide typical SS-4 responses for the IRS site.

 Several options are available for fast processing at the end of this document.

 Name of chartered organization (legal name of applicant) and unit designation; e.g.: First United Methodist Church Pack/Troop 151.

 “Care of" name (Unit treasurer, committee chairman, or chartered organization representative).

 Name of principal officer, grantor, or general partner (use chartered organization representative or committee chairperson, and their tax ID number.
 Please Note: If you do not have the chartered partner’s tax ID number, leave it blank).

-, remember that the national office issues charters directly to local chartered organizations and not to units.
+Important.
+Before you fill in Block 8a, Type of Entity, remember that the national office issues charters directly to local chartered organizations and not to units.
 Units should ask their chartered organization for permission to use their EIN if at all possible.